KVNU/sbcli/README.md

 with all required arguments to do so.

 If you're not logged in, it'll ask if you want to do so.
-Otherwise, run `sbcli login` to log in.
+You can run `sbcli login` to log in at any time.

 Then you'll want to run `sbcli sync` to download the exercise directory from SmartBeans, if you haven't done so during configuration.
 This will create a directory called `tasks` at `<home_dir>/sbcli`.
 You can change this by setting the `SBCLI_EXERCISE_DIR` environment variable(wip).

 Next, you can run `sbcli start` to start a new exercise.
 By default, this will open the next exercise in order using your default editor.
+If you want to work on a specific exercise, you can run `sbcli list` to see a list of all exercises and their current status.
+Then you can run `sbcli start TASK_ID` to start working on that exercise.

 Once you're done, you can run `sbcli submit PATH_TO_SOLUTION` to submit your solution to SmartBeans.
+Please note that you can only submit files that are in a workspace, i.e. in the directory that has been created by `sbcli sync`.

 It's currently **not** possible to submit files are **not in a workspace**.

-Run `sbcli list` to see a list of all exercises in the exercise directory and their current status.

 # Design